Anal cancer rates and deaths are climbing in the US, study says

 “Our findings of the dramatic rise in incidence among black millennials and white women, rising rates of distant-stage disease, and increases in anal cancer mortality rates are very concerning,” the study’s lead author, Ashish A. Deshmukh, an assistant professor at UTHealth School of Public Health, said in a statement.
 “Given the historical perception that anal cancer is rare, it is often neglected.”

-Distant stage disease is when cancer has spread to other parts of the body.
+Distant stage disease is when the cancer has spread to other parts of the body.

 From 2001 to 2015, cases of the most common type of anal cancer increased by 2.7% per year, while anal cancer death rates increased by 3.1% per year from 2001 to 2016.